karol-brejna-i/locust-experiments/enriching-results/README.md

-This time I'll try to leverage event-based nature of Locust to test the following:
+This time I'll try to leverage the event-based nature of Locust to test the following:

 * atomic (individual, as opposed to aggregated) result collecting
 * result enrichment (adding custom metadata to the results)